Arunkaushal84/quiz/README.md

 ## Description
-The CodingQuiz Application is a dynamic and interactive web application built using Javascript.
+The Quiz Application is a dynamic and interactive web application built using Javascript.
 The application allows users to test their coding skills by taking quizzes on various programming topics, such as HTML, CSS, JavaScript, and more.
-The user-friendly interface and engaging quizzes make learning and practicing coding fun and enjoyable.
-The application also provides instant scoring, helping users track their progress and improve their skills.
-With the CodingQuiz Application, users can take their coding knowledge to the next level and become proficient in programming languages.

 ## User Story
 AS A coding boot camp student